How to Get ONC Health IT Certification: Criteria & Requirements

 FHIR Bulk Data Access is a standardized method for retrieving large amounts of data from a FHIR server.
 SMART Backend Services provides authorization for FHIR Bulk Data Access through OAuth2 scopes.

 To access bulk data, a client must first obtain an access token from the authorization server.
 Once the client has obtained an access token with the necessary scopes, it can use the FHIR Bulk Data Access API to initiate a bulk data request.
-The request includes parameters such as the resource type to be retrieved, the date range of the data, and the format of the data to be returned.
+The request includes parameters such as the resource type to retrieve, the data date range, and the format of the returned data.

 The SMART Backend Services authorization server validates the access token and authorizes the request if the client has the necessary scopes.
 The FHIR server then processes the request and returns a response containing a link to download the requested data in the specified format.

-Essentially, this test launches FHIR Bulk API, then after receiving the requested data, imports it back into the system.
-When it uploads the data, it validates that the data matches the listed profiles.
+Essentially, this test launches the FHIR Bulk API, then after receiving the requested data, imports it back into the system.
+When it uploads the data, it verifies that it matches the listed profiles.

 SMART Backend Services authorization flow for FHIR Bulk Data Access